Chris Moyles: Controversies

 Moyles has been censured several times by the Broadcasting Standards Commission and Ofcom.
 This happened during his time at both Capital and Radio 1.
-For example, the regulatory bodies upheld complaints when Moyles threatened and bullied Neil Fox in October 2002 with the claim that "I'm gonna tear his head off and poo down his neck"; and also in early 2002, when he said "he would take the virginity of Charlotte Church", when the child star reached sixteen.
+For example, the regulatory bodies upheld complaints when Moyles threatened and bullied Neil Fox in October 2002 with the claim that "I'm gonna tear his head off and poo down his neck"; and also in early 2002, when in reference to singer Charlotte Church (a child star at the time), he stated that he "[would] lead her through the forest of sexuality now that she had reached 16".

 When he first arrived at Radio 1, John Peel took an instant dislike to Moyles and accused him of being a "DLT-in-waiting".
 Moyles retorted that Peel was a "Kenny Everett-in-waiting, because Kenny Everett's dead and it's only a matter of time before John pops his clogs".
 In his biography Moyles said that he mended his relationship with Peel and felt a sense of loss that he had not got to know him before his death.

 In September 2008, Moyles, along with other British radio presenters, was criticised for on-air promotion of drinking to excess.